Common questions in molecular biology: What is an example of a biomarker?

 Biomarkers are any kind of reliably quantifiable and objective biological measure that provides insights into one’s health status.
 Classification of biomarkers can be done at either the level of biomarker (e.g., full body versus molecular level) or by its usage (e.g., monitoring, predictive, or prognostic biomarkers).
 Identification of new molecular biomarkers is an exciting area of research in biology.

-New technologies such as single cell sequencing using NanoString’s CosMx Spatial Molecular Imager are useful for uncovering new biomarkers that account for both genomic and spatial information.
+New technologies such as single cell sequencing using NanoString’s CosMx Spatial Molecular Imager are useful for biomarker discovery that account for both genomic and spatial information.
 It will be exciting to see how these novel biomarkers play into the future of routine medical care.